Star Trek: Discovery season 1

-The first season of the American television series Star Trek: Discovery is set a decade before the events of Star Trek: The Original Series and follows the crew of the USS Discovery during the Federation–Klingon war.
+The first season of the American television series Star Trek: Discovery is set a decade before Star Trek: The Original Series in the 23rd century and follows the crew of the starship Discovery during the Federation–Klingon war.
 The season was produced by CBS Television Studios in association with Secret Hideout, Roddenberry Entertainment, and Living Dead Guy Productions, with Gretchen J. Berg and Aaron Harberts serving as showrunners, and Akiva Goldsman providing producing support.

 Sonequa Martin-Green stars as Michael Burnham, first officer of the USS Shenzhou and later the Discovery, along with Doug Jones, Shazad Latif, Anthony Rapp, Mary Wiseman, and Jason Isaacs.
 The series was announced in November 2015, and Bryan Fuller joined as showrunner the next February.
 He brought on Berg and Harberts to support him, and they took over as showrunners when Fuller left the series in October 2016 following creative disagreements with CBS.
 The season's war storyline was intended to represent the divide between different political factions of the modern United States, with effort put into redesigning the Klingon species and developing their culture and biology.
 Filming took place in Toronto, Canada, from January to October 2017, with additional filming on location in Jordan for the series premiere.
 The crew, including the visual effects team—led by Pixomondo—and composer Jeff Russo, aimed for the series' production values to match that of a feature film.
 The season features several guest stars taking on roles from The Original Series.

 The first episode was broadcast on CBS and released on the streaming service CBS All Access on September 24, 2017.
 The rest of the 15-episode season was released weekly on All Access in two chapters: the first ended on November 12, and the second was released from January 7 to February 11, 2018.
 The season led to record subscriptions for All Access, and generally positive reviews from critics who highlighted Martin-Green's performance, the production values, and new additions to Star Trek canon.
 Some criticized the writing.
-The season was nominated for two Primetime Emmy Awards and received several other awards and nominations.
+The season was nominated for two Primetime Creative Arts Emmy Awards and received several other awards and nominations.
 A second season was ordered in October 2017.